test-prof/test-prof/docs/recipes/any_fixture.md

 How does it work?
 It wraps the example group into a transaction (using [`before_all`](./before_all.md)) and calls `TestProf::AnyFixture.clean` before running the examples.

 Thus, this context is a little bit _heavy_.
-Try to avoid such situations and write specs independent on global state.
+Try to avoid such situations and write specs independent of the global state.

 ## Usage report

-`AnyFixture` collects the usage information during the test run and could reports it at the end:
+`AnyFixture` collects the usage information during the test run and could report it at the end:

 ```sh
 [TEST PROF INFO] AnyFixture usage stats: